pmp-p/untitled-asteroids-pyray/README.md

    * pip install requests

 5. Git clone this repository

+6. In WeatherApi.py, replace url, key, and headers for your API information

+   * Make sure you subscribe to the api, https://rapidapi.com/oktamovshohjahon/api/weather-api138/playground/apiendpoint_acb2971f-25d4-4a29-b5d6-87b9f3f8131b
+   * url, key, headers can be pasted from here

-6. Inside the folder code type
+7. Inside the folder code type
    * python Game.py

 ## Core Gameplay